FINAL DEADLINE IMMINENT: The S - GuruFocus.com

 The class, in this case, has not yet been certified, and until certification occurs, you are not represented by an attorney.
 If you choose to take no action, you can remain an absent class member.

 According to the Complaint, the Company made false and misleading statements to the market.
-Dish failed to maintain an effective cybersecurity and IT infrastructure and overstated its operational efficiency.
-The Company was incapable of properly securing customer's private data.
-The Company was susceptible to large scale service outages due to its poor security infrastructure and IT practices.
+Rite Aid filled hundreds of thousands of illegal prescriptions for controlled substances such as opioids up until June 2019.
+The Company's pharmacists filled prescriptions despite "red flags" indicating they were likely unlawful.
+The Company ignored evidence of these prescriptions and deleted internal notes expressing concern about suspicious prescribers.
 Based on these facts, the Company's public statements were false and materially misleading throughout the class period.
-When the market learned the truth about Dish, investors suffered damages.
+When the market learned the truth about Rite Aid, investors suffered damages.

 Join the case to recover your losses.